The G-Series from Traulsen

 Unlike some of their competitors’ models, the shelves in the two-door units do not have gaps in the middle, which means that the user can slide items easily across them, making these easier to load.
 It also ensures that full-sized sheet pans will fit easily inside.
 Self-closing doors keep cold air in, and the stay-open feature helps with loading and unloading of product.
 Additionally, the dividers between the doors – properly called mullions – are made of stainless steel, not plastic.

 The microprocessor temperature controls on these units, aptly named IntellaTraul, are simple to read and operate.
-The LCD display allows for precise temperature controls, whether you need 34 to 38 degrees for the refrigerator or 0 to -10 degrees for a Traulsen freezer.
+The LCD display allows for precise temperature controls in the 34- to 38-degree temperature range these refrigerators provide.
 With no moving parts, the controls are easy to clean and less expensive to replace if needed.
-The LED display indicates temperature in Fahrenheit or Celsius and includes a data port that will allow you to keep records for proof of compliance.
-It has audio and visual alarms to alert you if the temperature becomes too high or low, the door is open, the condenser needs to be cleaned, there is an evaporator coil or discharge line sensor failure, and when the power supply has been interrupted.
+The LED display indicates temperature in Fahrenheit or Celsius clearly on the exterior of the unit.
+Audio and visual alarms alert you if the temperature becomes too high or low, the door is left open, the condenser needs to be cleaned, there is an evaporator coil or discharge line sensor failure, and when the power supply has been interrupted.

 The Traulsen G-Series features three epoxy-coated shelves that are mounted on a pin system for easy adjustment and simple cleaning.
-These shelves help promote even airflow and temperature, and can hold up to 225 pounds each.
+These shelves help promote even airflow and temperature, and can hold as much as 225 pounds each.

-The santoprene rubber door gaskets have a gap in them to improve airflow, keeping them flexible and dependable.
-These gaskets are designed to be cleaned simply with sanitizer and a wash cloth, but they will withstand chlorine-based cleaners, as well.
+Santoprene rubber door gaskets are designed to be cleaned simply with sanitizer and a wash cloth, but they will withstand chlorine-based cleaners, as well.
 While they are long-lasting, they can easily be replaced without tools.